spring-media/adsolutions-implementationReference/publisher/sport1.de.md

 #### Placement names for Addapptr
 You can duplicate the mrec_btf placements

+### Sizes
+You don't need to define any size.
+Please use the multi-size placements of addapptr.

 ##### Startseite --> sport1_home
 Home (Tab News, Tab Videos, Tab Kompakt, Tab Live)